-The MOAL received technical support from IICA in developing a agricultural to spur diversification in the country. including field visits on farms and formulation of a Programme integrating Livestock Development in the country.
-IICA assisted both the MOAL's NAAC and its Research and Extension Committee.
-This resulted in the preparation of a Report on the Consolidation of the MOAL and St Lucia Banana Growers Association (SLBGA) Extension services. cooperated with the MOAL in producing and publishing the official document on Policy on Agricultural Stations Management.
+The MOAL received technical support from IICA in developing a strategy to spur agricultural diversification in the country. including field visits on farms and formulation of a Programme for integrating Livestock Development in the country.
+IICA assisted both the MOAL's NAAC and its Research and This resulted Extension Committee. in the preparation of a Report on the Consolidation of the MOAL and St Lucia Banana Growers Association (SLBGA) Extension services.
+It also cooperated with the MOAL in producing and publishing the official document on Policy on Agricultural Stations Management.